939 W. Market St., Suite 3, Lima, OH 45805 | 419-516-0515 | [email protected]

 Normal skin contains oil glands under the skin that produce an oily substance called sebum.
 The sebum moves from the bottom to the top of each hair follicle and then spills out onto the surface of the skin, taking with it sloughed-off skin cells.
 When you develop acne, the structure in which the sebum flows gets plugged up.
 This blockage traps the sebum and sloughed off cells below the skin, preventing them from being released onto the skin's surface.

 If your pore's opening is fully blocked, a whitehead will be produced and if the pore’s opening is open, a blackhead is created.
 Red pustules or papules can be produced if a whitehead or blackhead becomes inflamed.
 It is important to not pick or scratch at the lesions because it can make them inflamed, leading to long-term scarring.
-It is commonly seen on the face, neck, upper back, chest, and upper arms of individuals between 12 and 24 years of age.
-Stress, genetic and mechanical factors, hormonal changes, and certain drugs (steroids) can make it worse.

 The laser kills the bacteria which in turn reduces the signs of acne.